-Personalized assistance Description Individually personalized face-to-face attention will be dispensed.
-The tutorial schedule will be announced at the beginning of the course.
-Reservation in the virtual platform is recommended Individually personalized face-to-face attention will be dispensed.
-The tutorial schedule will be announced at the beginning of the course.
-Reservation in the virtual platform is recommended Individually personalized face-to-face attention will be dispensed.
-The tutorial schedule will be announced at the beginning of the course.
-Reservation in the virtual platform is recommended Individually personalized face-to-face attention will be dispensed.
-The tutorial schedule will be announced at the beginning of the course.
-Reservation in the virtual platform is recommended.
-Please, in this case, contact your practice professor In the case of tasks, the detailed solution will be provided in the virtual classroom.
+Personalized assistance Methodologies Description Lecturing Personalised attention will be given individually, in a face-to-face meeting or by videoconference, during the tutorial schedule that will be made public at the beginning of the course.
+Appointments must be made in advance through the virtual classroom or by e-mail Problem solving Personalised attention will be given individually, in a face-to-face meeting or by videoconference, during the tutorial schedule that will be made public at the beginning of the course.
+Appointments must be made in advance through the virtual classroom or by e-mail

+Practices through ICT Personalised attention will be given individually, in a face-to-face meeting or by videoconference, during the tutorial schedule that will be made public at the beginning of the course.
+Appointments must be made in advance through the virtual classroom or by e-mail with the teacher responsible for the practical classes attended by the students Autonomous problem solving In the case of tasks, the detailed solution will be provided in the virtual classroom.
 In the case of self-assesmemt tests, suitable feedback for the wrong questions will be provided to the student.
-In any case, individually personalized face-to-face attention will be dispensed.
-The tutorial schedule will be announced at the beginning of the course.
-Reservation in the virtual platform is recommended In addition to individually personalized face-to-face attention, the professor will be monitor the discussions in the forums making suitable answers when necessary or explaining the answers of the students.
-The discussion forums are the way to request remote attention for doubts and questions related to the contents of the subject.
-Private attention about contents by means of messaging or e-mail is not available.
+In any case, personalised attention will be given individually, in a face-to-face meeting or by videoconference, during the tutorial schedule that will be made public at the beginning of the course.
+Appointments must be made in advance through the virtual classroom or by e-mail Gamification In addition to individually personalized face-to-face attention, the professor will be monitor the discussions in the forums making suitable answers when necessary or explaining the answers of the students.
+The forums in the virtual classroom are the preferred way to request asynchronous attention for doubts and questions related to the contents of the subject.
+Laboratory practical Personalised attention will be given individually, in a face-to-face meeting or by videoconference, during the tutorial schedule that will be made public at the beginning of the course.
+Appointments must be made in advance through the virtual classroom or by e-mail